open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 as OpenTelemetry extension packages:

 * [OT Trace](https://github.com/opentracing?q=basic&type=&language=).
 Propagation format
-  specifically used by the OpenTracing Basic Tracers.
+  used by the OpenTracing Basic Tracers.
+It MUST not use `OpenTracing` in the resulting propagator name as it is not wide adopted format in the OpenTracing ecosystem.

 Additional `Propagator`s implementing vendor-specific protocols such as AWS X-Ray trace header protocol MUST NOT be maintained or distributed as part of